 The concept note shall define the scope and planned results of the programme.
-It shall be drafted by the Programme Operator in cooperation with the FMO and in consultation with relevant stakeholders, including - where relevant - Donor Programme Partners, International Partner Organisations and Beneficiary State Programme Partners.
+It shall be drafted by the Programme Operator (PO) in cooperation with the FMO and in consultation with relevant stakeholders, including - where relevant - Donor Programme Partners (DPPs), International Partner Organisations (IPOs) and Beneficiary State Programme Partners (BSPPs).
 The note shall include the justification and main features of the programme.
-It shall describe the expected contribution towards the Financial Mechanisms' overall objectives.
-It shall further outline how Programme Area specifics (Annex I to the Regulation), and concerns from the Memorandum of Understanding and (where relevant) common values are integrated in the planning and implementation of the programme.
+It shall describe the expected contribution towards the FMs' overall objectives.
+It shall further outline how Programme Area specifics (Annex I to the Regulation), and concerns from the MoU and (where relevant) common values are integrated in the planning and implementation of the programme.
 This note shall also include a tentative overall budget as well as an overview and/or description of the programme's modalities (small grant schemes, pre-defined projects and/or financial instruments).
-The concept note submitted to the FMO should not exceed 10 pages (excluding the cover page and annexes).
+The concept note submitted to the FMO shall not exceed 10 pages (including the cover page and annexes).